rrothwell/global_weather_stations/README.md

 1. A folder of files to act as a copy, paste and rename starting point for a new application (starter_application).
 1. A number of folders containing apps that are complete or in development (map_maker).
 1. A folder containing python modules that are shared between apps (library).
+1. A folder collecting the documentation describing the results of various coding experients, including graph plots.
 1. A folder for log files (logs).
 These log files may need to be created by the end user.
 They are not committed to the repository.

 ## Application Structure